Skip to main content

 Has Indonesia delayed the implementation of mandatory halal certification?

-Currently, BPJPH requires all importers to upload a copy of their halal certificate that has been "legalised" either by via an Apostille from DFAT or a formal legalisation by an official from an Indonesian Embassy or Consulate.
-The Australian Government continues raise with Indonesian authorities our concerns about this requirement and is seeking further clarification on how Australian businesses can practically comply.
+Previously, Indonesia required all importers to upload a copy of their halal certificate that had been "legalised" either by via an Apostille from DFAT or a formal legalisation by an official from an Indonesian Embassy or Consulate.
+This requirement was removed under Indonesian Government Regulation 42/2024 in October 2024.

 When will further Australian Halal Certifying Bodies be accredited by BPJPH?

-As of August 2024, eight Australian HCBs have been approved by BPJPH.
-Two further HCBs have completed their onsite audit by BPJPH inspectors and are awaiting final approval by BPJPH.
-A further eight HCBs are awaiting their BPJPH audit to be scheduled.
+As of October 2024, nine Australian HCBs have been approved by BPJPH.
+Three further HCBs have completed their onsite audit by BPJPH inspectors and are awaiting final approval by BPJPH.
+A further six HCBs are awaiting their BPJPH audit to be scheduled.

 DFAT will continue to update this website as BPJPH approves further HCBs.